-The protection of Aboriginal Cultural Heritage in NSW is the joint responsibility of Heritage NSW and the Department of Planning Infrastructure and Environment under the National Parks and Wildlife Act 1974 (NPW Act).
-All Aboriginal places and objects are protected under the NPW Act.
+The protection of Aboriginal cultural heritage in NSW is the joint responsibility of Heritage NSW and the Department of Planning Infrastructure and Environment under the National Parks and Wildlife Act 1974 (NPW Act).
+All Aboriginal objects and places are protected under the NPW Act.

 What We Do

 - Record Aboriginal objects and places in the landscape to improve understanding about the nature and distribution of Aboriginal cultural heritage